MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/One-Drive-Quickstart-Small-Business.md

 -   **Notifications.** On the **Notifications** tab, you define when OneDrive owners should receive notifications about sharing or accessing their data.
 These settings are helpful for small businesses that likely don’t have IT staff who can audit this information.
 For information about enabling these options, see [Turn on external sharing notifications for OneDrive](turn-on-external-sharing-notifications.md).

-For detailed examples of how to perform management tasks in the OneDrive admin center, see [OneDrive admin center](https://support.office.com/article/onedrive-admin-center-b5665060-530f-40a3-b34a-9e935169b2e0).

 ## Get help with OneDrive

 If you need help with OneDrive, you have many ways to find solutions to common issues or request help:

--   **Tech community.** Find helpful information from other customers in the community by reviewing the discussions and blogs in the [OneDrive for Business Tech Community](https://techcommunity.microsoft.com/t5/OneDrive-for-Business/ct-p/OneDriveforBusiness).
+-   **Tech community.** Find helpful information from other customers in the community by reviewing the discussions in the [OneDrive for Business Tech Community](https://techcommunity.microsoft.com/t5/OneDrive-for-Business/ct-p/OneDriveforBusiness) and the [Microsoft OneDrive Blog](https://techcommunity.microsoft.com/t5/OneDrive-Blog/bg-p/OneDriveBlog).

 -   **Support documentation.** For a list of recent issues in OneDrive and how to resolve or work around them, see [Fixes or workarounds for recent issues in OneDrive](https://support.office.com/article/36110213-f3f6-490d-8cb7-3833539def0b).
+For end-user getting started info, see [Get started with OneDrive](https://support.office.com/article/c7f31921-e2e5-4b00-959a-cc9ad6297de7) and [Why use OneDrive to store your docs](https://support.office.com/article/e55c4fa8-1e03-4d75-956b-924620bdfa2d).

 -   **Microsoft Support.** If you need help from Microsoft to troubleshoot an issue or configure or deploy OneDrive, see [Contact Microsoft](https://support.microsoft.com/gp/contactus81?Audience=Commercial).

 -   **OneDrive UserVoice.** You can review and submit feature requests and provide feature feedback at [OneDrive UserVoice](https://onedrive.uservoice.com/).